 As a content management system, Joomla empowers you to:

 - Find quick solutions to problems.
-Joomla boasts of having on of the biggest online communities.
-This makes it much easier to find solutions, fixes, and answers!
+Joomla boasts of having one of the biggest online communities.
+This makes it much easier to find solutions, fixes, and answers.

 - Implement new features without knowing how to code.
 The simplicity of Joomla guarantees that even beginner webmasters can create a responsive and eye-catching site.

 The simplest way to install Joomla is through an Auto Installer.
 Here on Hostinger, you can find it in the control panel.

 That’s all it takes to set up Joomla CMS.
 The next step is building your actual website.

 To find the back-end of your Joomla site, navigate to yourdomain.com/administrator URL.

 Enter the administrative credentials created during the setup to access your dashboard.